Make the Most of Your Visit

 Dromana House

-Dromana House is a true gem, perched on a rocky outcrop overlooking the strikingly beautiful, unspoilt river Blackwater.
-It is surrounded by a 600 acre privately owned estate with numerous woodland and garden walks.
-Several interesting historic follies are also to be seen throughout the grounds including an ancient outer fortification, boathouse and slipway down to the river.
-This period property has been lovingly maintained by its owners whose family have lived on this location since 1200, the present owner being the 21st generation. www.dromanahouse.com
+Dromana House is a true gem, perched on a rocky outcrop overlooking the strikingly beautiful and unspoilt River Blackwater.
+It is set within a 600-acre privately owned estate, offering numerous woodland and garden walks.
+Scattered across the grounds are a number of historic follies, including an ancient outer fortification, a boathouse, and a slipway leading down to the river.

 River Boat Tours of the River Blackwater, Villierstown